splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 ## Issue: HEC/token connection errors, for example, “No data in Splunk”

-SC4S performs basic HEC connectivity and index checks at startup and create logs that indicate general connection issues and indexes that may not be accessible or configured on Splunk.
+SC4S performs basic HEC connectivity and index checks at startup and creates logs that indicate general connection issues and indexes that may not be accessible or configured on Splunk.
 To check the container logs that contain the results of these tests, run:

 ```bash
 /usr/bin/<podman|docker> logs SC4S